Whitneyville, Connecticut: Government

 The Town of Hamden provides all municipal services for the neighborhood.
 It is located in Connecticut's 3rd congressional district.
 Most of the neighborhood is in the 11th state senate district, with a small western portion in the 17th, and most of it is in the 91st state house district, with a small western portion in the 94th.
 It is in the 5th district of the town legislative council.
 It is served by the Whitneyville post office with ZIP code 06517.

 Transportation

-Whitney Avenue extends north and south through the neighborhood with Putnam Avenue extending to the west from Whitney.
+Whitney Avenue extends north and south through the neighborhood with Putnam Avenue extending to the west from Whitney Avenue to Dixwell Avenue.
 The nearest expressway interchanges are on the Wilbur Cross Parkway (Route 15) in Hamden or I-91 in New Haven.

 CT Transit operates the 228 and 229 bus routes on Whitney Avenue and the 234 route on Putnam Avenue and several other neighborhood streets.

 Farmington Canal Greenway, a segment of East Coast Greenway, extends along the western edge of Whitneyville with an entrance on Putnam Avenue.